stackql/stackql-devel/docs/examples.md

 ## Assumptions

 - `stackql` is in your `${PATH}`.
 - Authentication particulars are supplied as a json string in the arg `--auth`.
 Per provider, you supply a key/val pair.
-The val iteslf is a json string, optionally specifying `type` (defaulted to `serviceaccount`, which represents a google service account key).
+The val iteslf is a json string, optionally specifying `type` (defaulted to `service_account`, which represents a google service account key).
 The val minimally contains either:
     - An appropriate key file at the file location `{ "credentialsfilepath": "/PATH/TO/KEY/FILE" }`.
 For example, with the google provider, one might use a service account json key.
     - An appropriate key plaintext stored in an (exported) environment variable.
 Eg: `{ "credentialsenvvar": "OKTA_SECRET_KEY" }`.
 For example, with the google provider, one might use a service account json key.